-Perhaps, of course, this is the movie’s core point – the fruitlessness of the conflict it describes.
+Perhaps, of course, this is the movie’s core point—the fruitlessness of the conflict it describes.
 It’s difficult to deny the ride isn’t thrilling for at least the first two acts, especially in the opening scene that deftly sets up the drama within three minutes.
-Algerian soldier Abdel (Dali Benssalah) returns to mourn his teen brother Idil – killed by a mysterious act of police violence – and demands a peaceful vigil.
+Algerian soldier Abdel (Dali Benssalah) returns to mourn his teen brother Idil—killed by a mysterious act of police violence—and demands a peaceful vigil.
 Hidden in the crowd, younger brother Karim (Sami Slimane) incites a riot to avenge him.
-As the molotov cocktails and riots explode, older brother and gangster Moktar (Ouassini Embarek) leads the early action, bailing out his supply of drugs from the soon to be city-wide crime scene while Karim’s gang of protesters clash over who really calls the shots.
+As the protest explodes, older brother and gangster Moktar (Ouassini Embarek) leads the early action, bailing out his supply of drugs from the soon to be city-wide crime scene while Karim’s gang of protesters clash over who really calls the shots.
 Brilliantly, the set-up teases a rivalry between a young political zealot; an older, self-serving criminal and a furious soldier that seems like a biting satire for France’s political climate and racial violence.

 Famous for his music videos like Kanye’s No Church in the Wild, Gavras wastes no time painting the dusted streets with saturated Molotov flares, images that are the best of Jin Roh’s cell-shaded riots with a modern Les Mis flair.
-Always slick, the issue with Gavras’ reliance on the one-shot format is it comes across as over-stylized, undermining the serious subject matter of his film.
-Compared to Iñárritu’s heart-wrenching Birdman (with a camera that would soar over the room during Thomson’s moments of fantasy) or the unending Victoria and 1944 (whose grounded camera kept a constant tension) Gavras’ early shots float between angles and scenes as if on rails: capturing the mayhem like a distant voyeur taking in his greatest hits.
+Always slick, the issue with Gavras’ reliance on the one-shot format is it feels so over-stylized it undermines the seriousness of his film.
+Compared to Iñárritu’s heart-wrenching Birdman (with a camera that would soar over the room during Thomson’s moments of fantasy) or the unending Victoria and 1917 (whose grounded lens kept a constant tension) Gavras’ early shots float between angles and scenes as if on rails: capturing the mayhem like a distant voyeur taking in his greatest hits.
 Only by the end, in the crumbled walls of a besieged apartment, do we get the intimacy of the one-shot that feels closer to the gritty, political language of his script.